johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	need not be an established church leader;
 -	need not be an experienced mentor.

 That said, MPD can be facilitated by established leaders, mentors or disciplers—as long as they are willing and comfortable to facilitate group discussions that are genuinely reflective and exploratory.
-These issues will not cause us to stumble if we humbly embrace the reality that the Spirit of Jesus is the real discipler of us all.

 #### Facilitating Spirit-led discipleship ####

-Discipleship is never a matter of pouring out information from a teacher or from text books (including MPD handbooks), in order to fill others with the same knowledge.
+These issues will not cause us to stumble if we humbly embrace the reality that the Spirit of Jesus is the real discipler of us all.
+Discipleship is never a matter of pouring out information from a teacher or from text books, in order to fill others with the same knowledge.
 This may be how we learned in school, but Spirit-led discipleship is different.

 -	Holy Spirit-led discipleship is about participating in a process whereby the Spirit of Christ is able to lead, warn, direct, encourage, teach and exhort us all, individually and corporately.